European History - From Prehistory To 19TH Century

 Europe.
 These empires were composed of different areas in Europe and other

-notable empires of this age were British
+notable empires of this age were the British

 II.